JustToTryModels/NEW-Book-Recommendation-System/README.md

   </table>
 </div>

-> The app offers two modes: **Find Similar Books** — select any book and instantly get the top 10 most similar titles, and **Personalized Recommendations** — enter a User ID to receive curated suggestions based on the user's full reading history.
-All results come complete with cover art, author details, and publication years!
+> Simply input a `User ID` or select a book you've enjoyed, and the system will instantly generate a curated list of top recommendations complete with cover art, author details, and publication years!

 <br>